 Be it to check on your friends, fill up free time, stalk your ex, become famous, or find the right outfit for a return to the real world.

-Social media has a powerful influence on our daily activities as well.
+Social networks have a powerful influence on our daily activities as well.
 It can affect what we buy, what we like and dislike, and which places we choose to visit.
 This simple networking concept is arguably just a front for a robust marketing machine running in the background.

-“How much time do people spend on social media?” then becomes important in terms of revenue as well.
+Questions like, “How much time do people spend on social media?” then become important in terms of revenue as well.

-Brands are aware that social media can make or break their business, and they are using it anyway they can.
+Brands are aware that social media can make or break their business, and they are using it in any way they can.

-With this much money to make, these apps will keep growing—that much is certain.
+With so much money to make, these apps will keep growing—that much is certain.
 It only remains to be seen how we’ll choose to use them.
 Misuse the power, and you’ll wreak havoc in a world that already has way too much of it.
 Use them right, and you’ll find yourself with a powerful tool to uplift and inspire.